Endogenous Heteroskedasticity in Linear Models

+This paper studies estimation of linear models with endogeneity and heteroskedasticity.
+At the estimation stage, endogeneity is typically addressed using instrumental variables (IV) and two-stage least squares (2SLS) procedures.
+Heteroskedasticity, on the other hand, is usually handled with robust inference techniques.
+However, when heteroskedasticity is caused by an endogenous regressor, a situation referred to as endogenous heteroskedasticity, the 2SLS estimator may become inconsistent because the necessary exogeneity condition fails.
+The literature on econometric models that allow for endogenous heteroskedasticity is limited (see, e.g., \citet{FlorensHeckmanMeghirVytlacil08}, \cite{ChenKhan14}, and \citet{AbrevayaXu23}).

-We provide alternative methods for identification, estimation, and inference for the parameter of interest in linear triangular models with endogeneity and endogenous heteroskedasticity.
-We study identification using a control function (CF) approach in the presence of heteroskedasticity in both the structural and first-stage equations.\footnote{There is a large literature on the CF approach.
+In this paper, we focus on this issue and develop methods for estimation and inference of parameters in linear triangular models with endogeneity and endogenous heteroskedasticity that employ a control function (CF) approach and allow for continuous and discrete regressors.
+Endogenous heteroskedasticity models can be viewed as a special case of nonseparable models, see, e.g., \cite{Chesher03}, \cite{ChernozhukovImbensNewey07}, \citet{FlorensHeckmanMeghirVytlacil08}, \cite{ImbensNewey09} and \cite{Jun09}.
+These general methods usually employ nonparametric modeling and estimation together with a CF. Differently from these papers, our interest lies in practical linear regression models in the presence of multiple covariates, such that nonparametric methods become impractical.
+Thus, we rely on the functional necessity of building a feasible parametric model using the CF approach.\footnote{There is a large literature on the CF approach.